Palazzo del Governatore.

 Italian architecure at "Gavriil Charitou Square".

-The Aquarium is an Art Deco building designed by the Italian architect Armando Bernabiti and it was constructed between 1934 and 1935.
+The Aquarium is an Art Deco building designed by the Italian architect Armando Bernabiti, who constructed it between 1934 and 1935.

-❤When the Aquarium first started operations in 1937, it was named the "Reale Istituto di Ricerce Biologiche di Rodi" (Royal Biological Research Institute of Rhodos).
-Research included the hydrology, sponges, and fisheries of the Aegean.
+❤ When the Aquarium started operations in 1937, it was named the "Reale Istituto di Ricerce Biologiche di Rodi" (Royal Biological Research Institute of Rhodos).
+Research included hydrology, sponges, and fisheries of the Aegean.

 The Rhodos Aquarium.